ztombol/varrick/README.md

 If the output is empty, then there are no strings that could be mistaken for a variable reference and you can skip to the next step.

-Otherwise, escape the variable references and slashes.
+Otherwise, escape the variable references and backslashes.

 ```
 varrick --preprocess my.conf my.conf.tmpl